-To be fair, I have to to acknowledge the book’s novelty since it’s probably the first YA book inspired by Viking history/mythology.
-I guess reading it was a quite refreshing.
+To be fair, I have to acknowledge the book’s novelty since it’s probably the first YA book inspired by Viking history/mythology.
+I guess reading it was quite refreshing.
 Also, I must say that the fighting scenes were fast-paced (and realistically brutal?).

 Nonetheless, I really didn’t have a pleasant experience with Sky in the Deep.
 Unfortunately, it turned out to be an overhyped book that I could add to my What the Heck bookshelf.